 Welcome to my homepage.
 Here you will some information about my academic background, as well as some of the recent projects I am currently working on.
 Please get in touch if you have any questions, and thank you for your interests in my work.

 I received a PhD in English from the University of Saskatchewan in 2018, joining the University of Kansas a year later as an assistant professor of African digital humanities in the Department of African and African American Studies and the Institute for Digital Research in the Humanities.
 My research focuses on the digital expressions of the literatures and cultures of Africa and the African diaspora, with emphasis on the African articulations of the digital cultural record.

-His research also explores interdisciplinary areas such as cultural studies, social media in Africa, as well as online visual culture in Nigeria.
-His journal article “Akpos Don Come Again: Nigerian Cyberpop Hero as Trickster” won the 2017 Abioseh Porter Best Essay Award of the African Literature Association.
-In addition to several book chapters, James has published his work in the Journal of African Cultural Studies, African Studies Quarterly, as well as in Digital Scholarship in the Humanities.
+My research also explores interdisciplinary areas such as cultural studies, social media in Africa, as well as online visual culture in Nigeria.
+My journal article “Akpos Don Come Again: Nigerian Cyberpop Hero as Trickster,” which I first wrote as a graduate student in the Institute of African Studies at the University of Ibadan, won the 2017 Abioseh Porter Best Essay Award of the African Literature Association.
+In addition to this and several book chapters, I have published my work in Social Dynamics, African Studies Review, as well as Digital Scholarship in the Humanities.